Spain Portugal and Morocco Tours

 All our group tours can be customized for private travel.

-<p>This two-week overland adventure tour from Madrid to Marrakech is one of the most culturally eclectic expeditions one can take so close to home.
-Our adventure expedition is an intimate experience with private transport to explore the best scenic roads and off-the-path trails through the three countries of Spain, Portugal, and Morocco that we have featured on our carefully customized for active travelers. </p> <p>Our group adventure tour starts in Spain's capital, exploring Madrid's fine collections of art galleries and all-around metropolitan highlights.
+This two-week overland adventure tour from Madrid to Marrakech is one of the most culturally eclectic expeditions one can take so close to home.
+Our adventure expedition is an intimate experience, featuring private transportation to explore the best scenic roads and off-the-beaten-path trails through the three countries of Spain, Portugal, and Morocco, which we have carefully curated for active travelers.
+Our group adventure tour begins in Spain's capital, where we explore Madrid's fine art galleries and other metropolitan highlights.
 We then take the road toward the historic Salamanca before heading across the border into Portugal.
-We will travel the scenic road of Portugal to Coimbra, where we will spend two nights exploring the marvels of this ancient city in a small boutique hotel.
-We then head south to spend a couple of days roaming around Portugal's stunning capital, Lisbon, which is the stunning capital city of Portugal.
+We will travel along the scenic roads of Portugal to Coimbra, where we will spend two nights exploring the marvels of this ancient city in a small, boutique hotel.
+We then head south to spend a couple of days exploring Portugal's stunning capital, Lisbon, the country's capital city.
 Lisbon is one of the most charismatic and vibrant cities in Europe.
 It is a city that effortlessly blends traditional Portuguese heritage with striking modernism and progressive thinking.
 As a holiday destination, Lisbon offers a rich and varied history, a buzzing nightlife, and a glorious year-round climate.
 After a couple of days on the Algarve coast, enjoying the peninsula of this Atlantic relaxing beach, we will pop back into Spain for 24 hours so that we can take the boat to Morocco, taking a quick visit to the great city of Seville, and the triangle of Cherry, where everything changes from Spaniard culture to Moorish Andalusian culture.
-You can notice the Moroccan influences already, with its Moorish Islamic architecture standing proudly alongside flamenco dancing and tapas bars.</p> <p>At Tarifa, we take the hydrofoil ferry to Tangier.
-A dramatic cross at the Straight of Gibraltar when leaving Europe to Africa right between the Atlantic Ocean and the Mediterranean.
+You can already notice the Moroccan influences, with Moorish Islamic architecture standing proudly alongside flamenco dancing and tapas bars.</p> <p>At Tarifa, we take the hydrofoil ferry to Tangier.
+A dramatic cross at the Straight of Gibraltar when leaving Europe for Africa, right between the Atlantic Ocean and the Mediterranean.
 It is only an hour's cross, but it could be an adventure you will treasure forever.
-We will travel straight to Chefchaouen, one of the best blue cities in the Mediterranean basin, nestled at the peaks of the Rif Mountains.
+We will travel directly to Chefchaouen, one of the most renowned blue cities in the Mediterranean Basin, nestled at the peaks of the Rif Mountains.
 Every city in Morocco has its character and eclectic identity.
-Morocco's imperial cities are all exciting in their ways, as we spend two days in Fez, which will reveal the sophistication of Moroccan arts and crafts and its well-preserved ancient Islamic heritage.
-The Old Medina of Fez does not owe anything to modernity but electricity.
+Morocco's imperial cities are all exciting in their ways.
+We spend two days in Fez, which reveals the sophistication of Moroccan arts and crafts and its well-preserved ancient Islamic heritage.
+The Old Medina of Fez owes nothing to modernity but electricity.
 And finally, we take an overland trek across the Atlas Mountains to Marrakech, a city that needs little introduction.
-Marrakech leaves the most memorable marks for its vibrant, sense awakening, and exciting atmosphere Joie de Vivre.
+Marrakech leaves the most memorable marks for its vibrant, senses-awakening, and exciting atmosphere, Joie de Vivre.
 Are you ready to explore the marvels of Spain, Portugal, and Morocco on our overland trek?
-Then hop in our 4X4 truck and enjoy this small group adventure tour featuring the best of Spain, Portugal, and Morocco.</p>
+Then hop into our 4x4 truck and enjoy this small-group adventure tour featuring the best of Spain, Portugal, and Morocco.

 DAY TO DAY ITINERARY